becheng/pbi-azuredevops-poc-pt2/README.md

 6. Update the dataset's data source's parameters.
 7. Update the dataset's data source's credentials.
 8. Update/Set the scheduled refresh of the dataset.
-9. Invoke a refresh the dataset
+9. Invoke a dataset refresh.

 **[deploy-report-with-gateway.ps1](./ps-scripts/deploy-pbixreport-with-gateway.ps1) script (for on-premise datasources)**